 The most important step you can take is to brush your dog every single day.
-This not only gets rid of loose dead hair but also brushes the oils through the living hair to make it softer and sleeker.
-That healthy hair is more likely to stay attached to your dog’s body and off the furniture.
+Regular brushing not only gets rid of loose hair, but also stimulates the oils through the living hair to make it softer and sleeker.
+This healthy hair is more likely to stay attached to your dog’s body (and off the furniture)!

-, shedding blades, grooming gloves, and mat removers.
-If your dog is shorthaired, a brisk going-over with a curry comb will do wonders.
-The best time to bring out the heavy equipment for longhaired breeds is late winter and mid-fall, just before the new coat starts growing in.
+It’s also vital to use the correct brush.
+A dog shedding rake is a must-have because it removes dead hair from the undercoat without damaging the outercoat.
+Dogs who shed heavily also benefit from slicker brushes, shedding blades, grooming gloves, and mat removers.
+If your dog is short-haired, a brisk comb-over with a curry brush will do wonders.
+The best time to bring out the heavy equipment for long-haired breeds is late winter and mid-fall, just before the new coat starts growing in.